deliverystack/jpw3gen/README.md

 # Static Site Generator Technical Documentation

 ## Overview

-This project is a static site generator written in Rust that converts a directory structure of Markdown files into a navigable HTML website.
+jpw3gen is a static site generator written in Rust that converts a directory structure of Markdown files into a navigable HTML website.
 It supports metadata extraction via JSON blocks, automatic navigation tree generation, and smart file synchronization.
+It consists of `/Cargo.toml` and the files in the `/src` directory.
+The `/bin/jpw3gen.sh` script builds and runs it.

 ---